AlexCapillaMiralles/FreeCodeCampChallenges/README.md

 This repo shows the Challenges that I had to overcome for obtaining the Machine Learning with Python Certification, representing 300 hours of work.
 It contains:
 - Rock Paper Scissors with Q-learning
-- Cat and Dog Image Classifier
+- Cat and Dog Image Classifier (CNN)
 - Book Recommendation Engine using KNN
 - Linear Regression Health costs Calculator
-- Neural Network SMS Text Classifier
+- Neural Network SMS Text Classifier (word embeddings)